Jana Vanaveski

-Jana Vanaveski (born in 1971 in Tallinn) is an Estonian diplomat.
+Jana Vanaveski (born in 4 September 1971 in Tallinn) is an Estonian diplomat.

 In 1993 she graduated from Tallinn University of Technology.
-In 1995 she graduated from School of International Relationships in Amsterdam (Amsterdami Rahvusvaheliste Suhete Kool).
+In 1995 she graduated from the School of International Relationships in Amsterdam (Amsterdami Rahvusvaheliste Suhete Kool).

-Since 1993 she is working for Estonian Foreign Ministry.
+Since 1993 she has been working for the Estonian Foreign Ministry.
 Since 2016 to 2020 she was Ambassador of Estonia to Lithuania.